olumyk/finetuning_llm/README.md

 # Domain Expert Model Fine-Tuning with Meta Llama 2 7B

+## This project was completed to fulfill the requirements of the Nanodegree course titled "Introducing Generative AI with AWS," offered by Udacity in collaboration with AWS

 ## Project Overview

 Welcome to the domain expert model fine-tuning project using the Meta Llama 2 7B foundation model.
 In this project, a specialized language model capable of generating contextually relevant text in healthcare/medical domain is created.